MaryMacharia-ai/Html_Forms_Implementation/Html_Form_ImplementationREADME.md

 * Using placeholder text is also to guide the users on data or information to enter.

-* Use of radion buttons and dropdowns was to minimize likely error in selecting choices.
+* Use of radio buttons and dropdowns was to minimize likely error in selecting choices.

 * I also maintained consistent naming conventions for attributes; id and name to uphold consistency and boost readability.

 * Finally, I controlled the form by including

-* A submit button labeled “Register” to send data.
+1. A submit button labeled “Register” to send data.

-* A reset button labeled “Clear Form” to allow users to start over easily.
+2. A reset button labeled “Clear Form” to allow users to start over easily.

-* File uploads should be validated server-side to prevent malicious content.

 ## How to use/view the form
+## Viewing the form

 - The form is opened directly on a browser through;